Taylor-CCB-Group/MDV/docs/extradocs/datasource.md

 If the column's data is supplied as an array, then values and stringLength need not be supplied and can be calculated.
 However if the column's data is supplied as a SharedArray Buffer these values are required.

-minMax and quantiles will be calculated if not supplied but this may be slow for large datasets and hence should given in the config
+minMax and quantiles will be calculated if not supplied but this may be slow for large datasets and hence should be given in the config

 ### columnGroups